VIDEO: Now there's HOPE for TRD!

 or manage your psychiatric medications but will supply the referring doctor with detailed written treatment recommendations.

-- If patients choose adjunctive Ketamine or TMS treatments
+- If patients choose adjunct TMS treatments at our clinic,

 - If a patient desires follow-up with a Psychiatrist, we will be happy to refer you to either a clinician at Athens Behavioral Medicine